PierreOrhan/IEEGNatureNeuro2026/README.md

         cd ds005574
         datalad get ./sub-*
         datalad get ./stimuli/podcast.wav
-   Add the transcript annotation inside the dataset:
         cp /path/to/package/features/transcript_withsentence.tsv /path/to/ds005574/stimuli/syntactic/transcript_withsentence.tsv
+(The last line adds the transcript annotation inside the dataset)

 2) Run the data preprocessing script:
+First, change the path in
+        scratchieegNatureNeuro2026/datasetGen/genPodcast.py

-First, change the path in scratchieegNatureNeuro2026/datasetGen/genPodcast.py to fit the path of the Podcast dataset on your machine
+to fit the path of the Podcast dataset on your machine

 Then:

         python scratchieegNatureNeuro2026/datasetGen/genPodcast.py

 # Encoding Analyses:
-3) Banded Ridge regression analysis:
+3) Banded Ridge regression analysis: run all scripts in scratchieegNatureNeuro2026/analysis

+4) Display the results: run the bestFit and modelComparison scripts in scratchieegNatureNeuro2026/display

+The output of these scripts will be saved in scratchieegNatureNeuro2026/figures and can be used to replicate the figures in the paper.